Tag: orange

 Orange Cake

-Orange cake, a simple aromatic yellow cake has such an amazing fragrance that you will without a doubt prepare it again.
+Orange cake is a simple aromatic yellow cake.
+It has such an amazing fragrance.
+You will without a doubt prepare it again.
 One of my favorite evening snack.

-One weekend we visited our old batchmates from college and before visiting we had couple of hours.
+One weekend we visited our old batchmates from college and before visiting we had a couple of hours.
 So, I thought of taking something homemade.
-I decided to prepare this cake since my fruit basket was calling out for oranges to be eaten the end result turned out great as expected with simple last-minute ingredients.
-Two days ago I baked it again at my husband’s request to have the cake after meals and all I had to do was mix all the ingredients in one bowl and bake.
+I decided to prepare this cake.
+My fruit basket was calling out for oranges to be eaten.
+The end result turned out great as expected with simple last-minute ingredients.
+Two days ago I baked it again at my husband’s request.
+He wanted the cake after meals.
+All I had to do was mix all the ingredients in one bowl and bake.

 Preparation time: 20 minutes – 30 minutes